Faculty & Staff

 - "Program Sustainability: Curricular Resilience in Florida State's Editing, Writing, and Media Concentration."
 South Atlantic Review, 78.1/2 (2015).
 10-33. (with Kristie Fleckenstein, Kathleen Yancey, and Katherine Bridgman).

 - "Against the Rhetoric and Composition Grain: A Microhistorical View."
 Microhistories of Composition.
 Ed.
 Bruce McComiskey.
-Utah State University Press. (with Jacob Craig, Christine Martorana, Josh Mehler, Kendra Mitchell, Anthony N. Ricks, Bret Zawilski, and Kathleen Blake Yancey). (forthcoming)
+Utah State University Press, 2016. (with Jacob Craig, Christine Martorana, Josh Mehler, Kendra Mitchell, Anthony N. Ricks, Bret Zawilski, and Kathleen Blake Yancey).

 - "Device.
 Display.
 Read: The Design of Reading and Writing and the Difference Display Makes."
-Writing Teachers Teaching Reading.
+Deep Reading: Teaching Reading in the Writing Classroom.
 Eds.
-Patrick Sullivan, Howard Tinberg, and Sheridan Blau. (with Jacob Craig, Michael Spooner, and Kathleen Yancey). (forthcoming)
+Patrick Sullivan, Howard Tinberg, and Sheridan Blau.
+NCTE, 2017. (with Jacob Craig, Michael Spooner, and Kathleen Yancey).

 Courses taught at UMass Boston: